 RV House Batteries are designed to be discharged and recharged many hundreds of times.
 However there are 3 things you can do that will kill your batteries well before their time:

 Fully Discharge The Battery – If batteries are fully discharged – even once – they will no longer hold a charge.
-Sometimes batteries are only mostly dead, and in those cases it may be possible to bring them back to life gradually with a trickle charger.
-In general if a lead acid battery reads 10.5-volts on a voltmeter, it’s permanently dead and you’ll need to replace it.
+Sometimes batteries are only mostly dead.
+In those cases it may be possible to bring them back to life gradually with a trickle charger.
+Usually if a battery reads 10.5-volts on a voltmeter it’s permanently dead and you’ll need to replace it.

 Not Charged Fully, or not Charged Often Enough – As batteries are discharged the lead and acid reaction forms sulphate.
 Sulphate starts as a sludge that is easily turned back into lead, lead dioxide, and acid when the battery is charged.
 If the battery stays in a discharged state for too long (a couple weeks+) the sulphate slowly hardens and crystalizes on the positive and negative plates.
 This reduces battery capacity in the short term and kills the batteries over time.
 This is the #1 cause of RV battery premature death, as most RVs have lousy battery charger converters or don’t maintain their batteries properly.

 Letting Batteries Dry Out – The other easy way to kill a set of lead acid batteries is by not adding water.
 Lead Acid batteries have vents so that they won’t explode during outgassing (electrolysis).
 Outgassing can happen either due to excessive discharge (high-draw 12V battery usage) or overcharging with a bad converter/charger.
-Lead acid batteries have vents to release excess gases and water vapor from outgassing, but the lost water needs to be replaced.
-The lead plates must be submerged to function – exposing the plates to air will kill your batteries quickly.
+Lead acid batteries have vents to release excess gases and water vapor from outgassing.
+This lost water needs to be regularly replaced.
+The lead plates must be submerged to function.
+Exposing the plates to air will kill your batteries quickly.

 Maintain RV Batteries:

 Batteries are at their best when they have clean terminals, are fully charged, and full of acid.
 That means they should always be stored fully charged and full.
 That also means they should never be stored partially charged, or not full of water/acid.